dangthanhhao/Learn-react/docs/react-learning-plan.md

 ### 💬 Copilot Prompts

--   "What is Redux and why use it over Context?"
--   "What's the Redux flow: actions → reducers → store?"
 -   "How do I debug Redux with DevTools?"
+-   "What's the performance impact of Redux vs Context?"

 ### 📝 Exercises